 (d) Appointment of Neutral Arbitrator: The arbitration administrator will compile a list of at least 10 candidate arbitrators who the arbitration administrator determines are qualified by education, training and experience to arbitrate the matter, with preference to be given to those with experience in energy matters and administrative procedures.
 Parties may submit names of qualified persons to the arbitration administrator to be included in the list, and the arbitration administrator shall include on the list at least one candidate submitted by each party so submitting.
-If the parties are unable to agree upon one of the candidates within 10 days of receiving the list from the arbitration administrator within 15 days of receiving the list a preference sheet consisting of:
+If the parties are unable to agree upon one of the candidates within 10 days of receiving the list from the arbitration administrator, each party may return to the arbitration administrator within 15 days of receiving the list a preference sheet consisting of: